ROMEROLUIS15/ROMEROLUIS15/README.md

 My focus is not just connecting an LLM.
 I design the systems around it: deterministic workflows, guardrails, semantic search, observability, evaluation pipelines, and architectures that keep AI reliable when it faces real users.

-Currently building and operating products in production, used by businesses and a public institution.
+Currently a backend developer at a US software company, while building and operating my own products in production, used by real businesses every day.

 ---